yaxu/pihkal/chapters/200-getting-started.md

 With Tidal making patterns, and SuperDirt making sound, the only thing left is a text editor to work in.
 There are a few editors that have plugins for talking with Tidal - atom, vscode, emacs or vim.
-Whichever you choose, the plugin will take care of starting ghci for you, loading the Tidal library, and setting up the connections with SuperDirt.
+Whichever you choose, the plugin will take care of starting Haskell for you, loading the Tidal library, and setting up the connections with SuperDirt.